 Best portable DAB radio

-The Best DAB radio in our Awards 2012, the Ruark Audio M1 MkII delivers a poised sound and stylish looks.
+The Best DAB radio in our Awards 2012, and still going strong three years later, the Ruark Audio M1 MkII delivers a poised sound and stylish looks.

 For such a small mono design, the Ruark radio delivers a remarkably expansive sound, with deep bass and impressive detail with vocals that makes it ideal for talk radio.
 As long as you don't expect room-filling scale, the Ruark is a winner.